neherlab/treetime/README.md

   usage: ancestral_reconstruction.py [-h] --aln ALN --tree TREE [--marginal]
                                      [--infer_gtr]

-  Reconstruct ancestral sequences and map mutations to the tree.
-The ancestral sequences will be written to a file "aln_base"_ancestral.fasta A tree in newick format with mutations appended to node names as _A45G_... will be written to a file "treebase"_mutation.newick
+  Reconstructs ancestral sequences and maps mutations to the tree.
+The output consists of a file ending with _ancestral.fasta with ancestral sequences and a tree ending with _mutation.newick with mutations appended to node names as _A45G_...
+The inferred GTR model is written to stdout

   optional arguments:
     -h, --help   show this help message and exit